mdsunbeam/universal-scraper-agent/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The first thing to set up is your OpenAI, Anthropic, Google, and Groq API keys.
 You need OpenAI for the GPT models, Anthropic for the Claude 3 models, Google for the Gemini models, and finally Groq for Llama 3 models.
+You only need one of the LLMs to begin automated scraping.

 ### Prerequisites